At the Detroit Zoo

-The butterfly has its skeleton on the outside of its body, called an exoskeleton.
-This protects the butterfly and keeps water inside its body so it doesn’t dry out.
-The butterfly spends much of its lifespan as egg, caterpillar and chrysalis, and will only be in its winged adult form for a short period – typically less than a month.
+Butterflies have their own skeleton on the outside of their bodies, called an exoskeleton.
+This protects the butterflies and keeps water inside their bodies so they don’t dry out.
+Butterflies spend much of their lifespan as eggs, caterpillars and chrysalises, and will only be in their winged adult form for a short period – typically less than a month.

 Butterflies are cold-blooded and will not fly until the temperature is warm enough for them to become active.

 Some butterflies use their feet to taste leaves to determine if the leaf is worthy to lay eggs on and provide food for their caterpillars.